austenstrine/RandomPyCodeGenerator/README.md

   I initially was concerned about the scalability - I couldn't figure out how to get all the processing done in RAM instead of on the disk, but when I discovered that I could use `exec()`, that fixed that.

   It's a little messy for now, but it will continue to progress as I work on it.
 Feel free to tinker, and download/run!
-Should be compatible with any operating system that has python 3.
+Should be compatible with any operating system that has Python 3.
 Just double-click the finalRunner, and it'll pop up.